HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 {{ figure_markup(
   image="median-kilobytes-by-ecommerce.png",
   caption="Median kB by ecommerce", description="A bar chart showing that the median weight for WooCommerce pages is 3,275 KB on desktop and 3,036 KB on mobile.
-For Shopify it’s 2,876 KB on desktop and 2,657 KB on mobile.
-For Squerspace Commerce it’s 4,012 KB on desktop and 2,756 KB on mobile.
+For Shopify it's 2,876 KB on desktop and 2,657 KB on mobile.
+For Squerspace Commerce it's 4,012 KB on desktop and 2,756 KB on mobile.
 For Wix eCommerce it is 3,530 KB on desktop and 3,562 KB on mobile.
-For PrestaShop it’s 3,078 KB on desktop and 2,730 KB on mobile.
+For PrestaShop it's 3,078 KB on desktop and 2,730 KB on mobile.
 For 1C-Bitrix it is 3,305 KB on desktop and 3,788 KB on mobile.
-For Magento it’s 3,505 KB on desktop and 4,209 KB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRQLDsXdZj62xe68w716gen0rQvuuGhXPAOSwdWwYjSBZf9BgJgEb-dp1Z_jB_Lp5YMsfH0FiNKwzDb/pubchart?oid=510790990&format=interactive", sheets_gid="2021180834", sql_file="ecommerce_bytes_per_type.sql"
+For Magento it's 3,505 KB on desktop and 4,209 KB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRQLDsXdZj62xe68w716gen0rQvuuGhXPAOSwdWwYjSBZf9BgJgEb-dp1Z_jB_Lp5YMsfH0FiNKwzDb/pubchart?oid=510790990&format=interactive", sheets_gid="2021180834", sql_file="ecommerce_bytes_per_type.sql"